jandelgado/rabtap/README.md

  --api APIURI         connect to given API server.
 If APIURI is omitted,
                       the environment variable RABTAP_APIURI will be used.
  -b, --bindingkey KEY binding key to use in bind queue command.
+ --by-connection      output of info command starts with connections.
  --consumers          include consumers and connections in output of info command.
  -d, --durable        create durable exchange/queue.
  --filter EXPR        Filter for info command to filter queues (see README.md)